cmmvio/docs.cmmv.io/docs/0-Overview/1-First Steps.md

 # First steps

-CMMV (Contract Model Model View) is a revolution in web application development, breaking paradigms and redefining how we create, maintain and scale digital projects.
+CMMV (Contract Model Model View) is a revolution in web application development, breaking paradigms and redefining how we create, maintain, and scale digital projects.
 Inspired by best practices and innovative concepts, CMMV integrates the power of contracts to automatically generate robust and secure structures, eliminating the complexity of manual code and providing an unprecedented development experience.

-Imagine a platform where the definition of contracts in TypeScript becomes the heart of your application, automatically generating APIs, controllers, ORM entities and even communication via binary RPC, all with optimized performance and seamless integration with the most modern technologies.
+Imagine a platform where the definition of contracts in TypeScript becomes the heart of your application, automatically generating APIs, controllers, ORM entities, and even communication via binary RPC, all with optimized performance and seamless integration with the most modern technologies.
 With CMMV, you not only accelerate development, but also ensure the quality and consistency of your code, drastically reducing errors and rework.

 In addition, CMMV offers a reactive and lightweight interface, based on Vue 3, but with the ability to support other frameworks such as React and Angular, always focusing on performance and SEO.
 With CMMV, the frontend is not just a presentation layer, but an integral and dynamic part of your application, synchronized in real time with the backend.